History of Amsterdam: Decline and modernization

+In 1863 there was sufficient support and parliament approval for the North Sea Canal.
+The purpose was to improve access to bigger seafaring steamships and for the competitive position of Amsterdam.
+The land-reclamation and excavation work was privately funded.
+This canal connects Amsterdam via IJmuiden to the North Sea.
+Both projects dramatically improved the communication with the rest of Europe and the world.
+They gave the economy a big boost.

 The industrial revolution led to a huge influx of worker migrants from the Dutch countryside into the city of Amsterdam.
 This occurred during the rise of socialism in Amsterdam.
 The Dutch authorities tried to destroy socialism by treating socialists with violence.
 During the 1880s and 1890s, fights between the police and the socialists occurred on a weekly basis.
 A notorious event was the Palingoproer (eel riots) in 1886, when 26 demonstrators were killed by the army after the police were unable to control a riotous crowd of men watching an outlawed game of eel-pulling.
 Another was the Orange riots of 1887, which included the destruction of a socialist pub by orangists and the arrest of the defending socialists, while the organists were not punished at all.
 The most popular socialist leaders of the 1890s were those who had been in jail most of the time.
 One socialist was so angry with the police, that he tried to kill the chief superintendent of the police.
 He shot a hole in the hat of the superintendent and was sentenced to many years in jail after being beaten up by policemen.
 After his release, he was welcomed as a hero during a parade with a laurel wreath on his head, while people were crying in the crowded streets filled with workers from Amsterdam.

 The end of the 19th century is sometimes called Amsterdam's second Golden Age.
-New museums, the Centraal Station and the Concertgebouw were built.
-Also built was the Stelling van Amsterdam, a unique ring of 42 forts and land that could be inundated to defend the city against an attack.
+New museums, the Centraal Station (1889), and the Concertgebouw (1886) were built.
+The Stelling van Amsterdam were constructed to defend the city.
+This is a unique ring of 45 forts with dams, dikes, locks, pumping stations, batteries and casemates.
+Land could be inundated to defend the city against an attack.
 Amsterdam's population grew significantly during this period.

 20th century

 During World War I, the Netherlands remained neutral, but Amsterdam suffered the effects of the war when food became scarce.
 When working-class women started to plunder a ship with army supplies, the military was brought in.
 Workers joined their wives in the plundering and the soldiers opened fire on them.
 Six people were killed and almost 100 were wounded.

-During the interwar period, the city continued to expand, most notably to the west of the Jordaan district in the Frederik Hendrikbuurt and surrounding neighbourhoods.

-In 1932, a dike separating the Zuider Zee from the North Sea, the Afsluitdijk, was completed.
-The Zuider Zee was no more.
-The new lake behind the dyke was called IJsselmeer.
-For the first time in its history, Amsterdam had no open communication with the sea.

-During World War II, German troops occupied the city.
-More than 100,000 Jews were deported, famously including Anne Frank and her sister Margot Frank, almost completely wiping out the Jewish community.
-Before the war, Amsterdam was the world's center for the diamond trade.
-Since this trade was mostly in the hands of Jewish businessmen and craftsmen, the diamond trade essentially disappeared.

-Amsterdam made a bid for the 1952 Olympic Games (summer games) but was unsuccessful.
-The games went to Helsinki.